 Regional powers are fighting a proxy war in the southern Arabian peninsula country.
 Saudi Arabia and the United Arab Emirates are supporting the central government in their fight against the Iran-backed Houthi rebels who have toppled the internationally recognized leadership there.

-and the conflict in Yemen shows little signs of abating.
-The Saudi-led coalition and Houthi rebel groups continue to bombard one another, while terrorist groups operate unhindered -- leaving millions of civilians in the crossfire.
+Two years on and the conflict in Yemen shows little signs of abating.
+The Saudi-led coalition and Houthi rebel groups continue to bombard one another, while terrorist groups operate unhindered – leaving millions of civilians in the crossfire.

 Road to famine